jing1tian/franky/README.md

 docker compose run franky-run bash
 ```

-The container requires access to the host machines network *and* elevated user rights to allow the docker user to set RT
+The container requires access to the host machine's network *and* elevated user rights to allow the Docker user to set RT
 capabilities of the processes run from within it.

 ### Can I use CUDA jointly with franky?